 If you’re looking for an Australian stock trading app that is safe, secure, and cost-effective – ASIC-regulated eToro gives you access to 17 international exchanges.
 All stock trades are commission-free and the minimum investment per order is just $50.

-You can get started with eToro right now by clicking on the link below!
+You can get started with eToro, Australia’s best stock trading app for beginners, right now by clicking on the link below!

 eToro – Overall Best Stock Market App Australia with 0% Commission

-Which stock trading app is best for beginners Australia?
+Which is the best stock trading app for beginners Australia?

 eToro is often the go-to stock trading app for Australians with little experience.
 This is because the app was built with newbies in mind.